harsha444/bowling-game/README.md

 > Also, a simulator logic is present which simulates the game.

 All the constants are in constants.py and are configurable.

+*Note*: Game is configured such that not just 2, but any number of players can play on a single lane.